Digital Traffic Network(DTN)

 C. MBO sysops are encouraged to provide multiple modes, with an emphasis on the faster ones.
-Every effort should be made to avoid using AmTOR for MBO forwarding.
-Ideally an DTN MBO should be available on PacTOR, and Clover or PacTOR II.
+Every effort should be made to avoid using AMTOR for MBO forwarding.
+Ideally an DTN MBO should be available on PacTOR, PacTOR I, PacTOR II PacTOR III.
 VHF packet should be used to provide higher speed access for local “keyboarders”

 The use of VHF packet should be limited to those BBSs KNOWN to be reliable for NTS use.
 General packet circuits should never be used to route NTS traffic.
-In general, a single relay by packet represents a reliable disposition of NTS formatted traffic.
-HF packet should NEVER be used to forward NTS traffic.
+In general, a single relay by packet represents a reliable disposition of RRI formatted traffic.
+HF packet should NEVER be used to forward RRI or NTS traffic were used.

-D. NTS traffic received into NTS digital circuits will be routed via NTS circuits and/or nets except in rare emergency cases when no NTS outlet is then available or some other more expeditious and reliable route is available.
+D. NTS traffic received into RRI/DTN digital circuits will be routed via RRI/DTN circuits and/or nets except in rare emergency cases when no NTS outlet is then available or some other more expeditious and reliable route is available.
 Such exceptions should not become the basis for establishing a routine circuit for such traffic.

 E. DTN sysops should handle their traffic giving due regard to message precedence, just as is done in the cyclic nets.